Carlina04/2203_Activity/README.md

-# basecodeflutter
+# Activity in 2203 Mobile Development

-Base code for my flutter projects.
+Thanks for the Base code sir.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a my sad, sad attempt at enabling Google Sign as well as traditional sign in method.
+This also utilises Firestore Database.
+The users collection holds the user information duh.

 A few resources to get you started if this is your first Flutter project: